KwesiLovesTech/Create-VM-manually-or-automatically-using-Vagrant-by-HashiCorp/README.md

 6. Open the Vagrantfile in a text editor(im using VScode).

     Customize the configuration according to your requirements.
 For example, I used an eurolinux-centos base box.
-Vagrant boxes can be found [here] (https://app.vagrantup.com/boxes/search):
+Vagrant boxes can be found [here](https://app.vagrantup.com/boxes/search):

     ![vagrant box](image.png)